ddnexus/irt/README.markdown

 ### Method#info

 Returns an hash with the info of the method.
-It is suitable to be passed to any in place editing command to to open the file at the line.
+It is suitable to be passed to any in place editing command to open the file at the line.

     >> context.method(:prompt_i).info
     => {:file=>"./lib/irt/extensions/irb.rb", :name=>"prompt_i", :line=>111, :arity=>-1, :class_name=>"IRB::Context"}